mhscc/web-dev-workshop/javascript/JAVASCRIPT_BASICS.md

 let myName = 'Bob Joe';
 const word = 'Big';

-/* print the word*/
+// print the word
 console.log(word);

-/*print myName */
+// print myName
 console.log(myName);

-/*This is a comment it does not have any effect on the code */
+// This is a comment it does not have any effect on the code

+/*
+  or you can also do it like this and make it multi-line
+ */
 ```

 [What is the difference Between const and let?](https://www.youtube.com/watch?v=RE6qf3As-XU)